Growing a health sciences campus

 - A focus on leveraging applied research for a measurable impact on the health of individuals and communities

-- The opportunity to build a brand-new campus with multidisciplinary programs and an innovation culture and ecosystem in a prime urban location that serves a large rural region.
+- The opportunity to build a campus with multidisciplinary programs to have an innovative culture in a prime urban location that serves a large rural region.

-Read the recent proclamation by the WSU Board of Regents (PDF) designating WSU Spokane as Washington State University's Health Science Campus.
+Read the 2010 proclamation by the WSU Board of Regents (PDF) designating WSU Spokane as Washington State University's Health Science Campus.

 CAMPUS MASTER PLAN